 Can I study abroad if I am a B.S.E. student or a varsity athlete?

 Yes!
 It may take careful planning, but we encourage all students to have a structured international experience during their Princeton career.
 B.S.E. students can take advantage of engineering-specific exchange programs at Oxford, Ecole Centrale Paris, University of Cantabria in Spain and Hong Kong University, but they have studied in many countries, including Scotland, Italy, Switzerland, South Africa and Australia.
 Since the engineering curriculum is highly structured, some semesters work better than others depending on your department, so early consultation with your departmental representative and with Dean Peter Bogucki is essential.
-Varsity athletes should talk to their residential college dean or director of studies, and to Dean Tara Christie Kinsey, the academic liaison, about how best to combine a program of study abroad with athletic commitments.
+Varsity athletes should talk to their residential college dean or assistant dean, and to Dean Alec Dun, the academic liaison, about how best to combine a program of study abroad with athletic commitments.
 Depending on the sport, coaches can be very helpful in arranging for training facilities while a student is studying at a foreign institution.

 What kind of summer opportunities exist to go abroad?

 Many, many Princeton students choose to study abroad in the summer, whether through summer courses pre-approved by the Office of International Programs, or through Princeton Summer Programs, which include language and field-study options.
 In addition, the Princeton Institute for International and Regional Studies (PIIRS) sponsors Global Seminars in a variety of locations, which offer a full course credit and include a community service component.
 The Princeton International Internship Program (IIP) supports students who wish to work abroad during the summer, by placing students in internships arranged specifically for Princeton students and offering information about how to find other international opportunities.

 Where can I find information about pursuing a career in the Health Professions (physician, dentist, veterinarian, etc.)?